Pavpavp/RobotWebServices/Readme.md

-# ABB Robot Web Services C# wrapper for RobotWare6
+# ABB Robot Web Services C# wrapper

+ - Only RobotWare 6 is currently supported
- - Many but not all calls are yet included Planning to add support for
+ - Many but not all calls are yet included
- - RobotWare 7 & subscriptions
+ - Planning to add support for RobotWare 7 & subscriptions

 ## Change log